This easy farro salad is packed with crunchy vegetables, a tangy vinaigrette, fresh herbs, and delicious chewy farro.

 The best way to cook farro for a salad is to boil it in lightly salted water or vegetable broth.

-To make the farro tastier, add a couple of bay leaves or thyme sprigs to the broth.
+Add a couple of bay leaves or thyme sprigs to the broth to make the farro tastier.

 According to multiple studies, farro is good for you as it’s a good source of fiber, healthy carbs, and plant-based protein.

 In addition, it helps to improve digestive health, maintain a healthy weight, and can even help increase longevity.

 Farro is a resilient crop that rarely requires pesticides (unlike wheat).
 You can often, almost always, find organic-grown farro in most supermarkets.